 Megan Reynolds | Leadership Coach

 I have always had a great passion for learning and exploring!
-I grew up in a large family where education was always prioritized and an amazing mother who homeschooled all of her seven children.
+I grew up in a large family where education was always prioritized by an amazing mother who homeschooled all of her seven children.
 As the youngest in my family, I loved interacting with my older siblings and was inspired in academic accomplishment through their actions and examples.
 Throughout my schooling years I came to see the difference that excellent mentors can make in education.
-I have always been a hands-on learner and loved spending time developing my talents in the arts, and, thanks to homeschooling, was able to really dive into those topics.
-Because of the mentors and examples placed around me, along with the ability I had to take charge of my own education, I was able to finish my High School education at the age of 16 and had incredible work and schooling opportunities because of that.
+I have always been a hands-on learner and love spending time developing my talents in the arts.
+Thanks to homeschooling, I was able to really dive into those topics.
+Because of the mentors and examples placed around me, along with the ability I had to take charge of my own education, I was able to finish my high school education at the age of 16 and had incredible work and schooling opportunities because of that.
 I am currently studying for an undergraduate degree in Business and Art at Southern Virginia University and am loving every minute.
-I am honored to be a part of the incredible team at Williamsburg Intermediate, and I love that they all help youth take charge of their own education and develop a deep level of understanding and a love of learning.
+I am honored to be a part of the incredible team at Williamsburg Intermediate, and I love how we help youth take charge of their own education and develop a deep level of understanding and a love of learning.
 When not studying or teaching, I spend my time in the mountains, painting, reading, dancing, and playing piano.

 Allison Merrell | Leadership Coach